crypto-law-survey/crypto-law-survey/data/countries/usa.md

 is voluntary.
 The government is no longer seeking a sponsor for the draft bill.

-The government\'s [Framework for Global Electronic Commerce](http://www.whitehouse.gov/WH/New/Commerce/) restates the (voluntary) key recovery approach.
+The government's [Framework for Global Electronic Commerce](http://www.whitehouse.gov/WH/New/Commerce/) restates the (voluntary) key recovery approach.
 [In a 4 March 1998 letter to Senatory Daschle, Vice-President Gore reiterated the government\'s commitment to